 A.R.S. requires state agencies' monies to be deposited with the Treasurer, and further requires those deposits to be invested in various pooled funds.
 Cash and investments held by the Treasurer represent the Board's portion of those monies.
-The Treasurer invests idle monies of the state agencies in an internal investment pool (Pool 3) and distributes interest to the participants.
+The Treasurer invests idle monies of the state agencies in internal investment pools (Pool 3 and Pool 16) and distributes interest to the participants.
 Interest earned from these invested monies is allocated monthly based on the average daily balance.
 Participant shares in the pool are purchased and sold based on the net asset value of the shares, and a participant's portion of the pool is not identified with specific investments.
 Accordingly, the Board's portion of these deposits and investments approximates the Board's value of pool shares.

-The Treasurer's internal investment Pool 3 is not required to be registered (and is not registered) with the Securities and Exchange Commission under the Investment Company Act of 1940.
+The Treasurer's internal investment Pool 3 and Pool 16 are not required to be registered (and are not registered) with the Securities and Exchange Commission under the Investment Company Act of 1940.
 In accordance with A.R.S. §35-311, the State Board of Investments reviews the activities and performance of the pool monthly.